Codecs

 Setting up videos on your site or trying to manage your media library can be a hassle.
 Especially when it comes to trying to figure out the best codecs for your content.
 Thankfully, Cloudinary is here to help.

 With our Media Delivery API, you can take the tedious work of encoding or decoding your videos.
-Our API will automatically pick and use the best codecs for your needs in a seamless experience, giving you more time to work on things that matter.
+Our f_auto API will automatically pick and use the best codecs supported by the end user’s browser to ensure a seamless experience, giving you more time to work on things that matter.
 And the best part?
 Cloudinary is entirely free!
 Get started today by signing up here.